idaholab/moose/modules/solid_mechanics/doc/content/syntax/Physics/SolidMechanics/QuasiStatic/index.md

 ### For the New Lagrangian Kernel system

-!table id=tmMaster_action_table_lc caption=Correspondence Among Action Functionality and MooseObjects for the Solid Mechanics QuasiStatic Physics, new kernel system
+!table id=tmMaster_action_table_lc caption=Correspondence Among Action Functionality and MooseObjects for the Solid Mechanics QuasiStatic Physics Action, new kernel system
 | Functionality     | Replaced Classes   | Associated Parameters   |
 |-------------------|--------------------|-------------------------|
 | Calculate stress divergence equilibrium for the given coordinate system | [TotalLagrangianStressDivergence](/TotalLagrangianStressDivergence.md) or [UpdatedLagrangianStressDivergence](/UpdatedLagrangianStressDivergence.md) | `displacements` : a string of the displacement field variables, `formulation` : a MooseEnum controlling if the `UPDATED` or `TOTAL` Lagrangian formulation is used |